 The cowboy is the symbolic icon of American West culture and dates back more than two centuries.
 What we know as the traditional cowboy arose in the 19th century.
 They are also known as horse wranglers, cowpunchers, cowhands, and buckaroos, but the name "cowboy" was inspired from the original nickname, "cowpoke."

-Today, being a cowboy means living the ranching lifestyle.
+Today, being a real cowboy means living the ranching lifestyle, not just wearing their signature cowboy boots in the Old West.
 Cattle operations are the largest single segment of American agriculture.
 More than 1 million beef producers in the U.S. are responsible for more than 94 million head of beef cattle.
 And there is a vast amount of sheep, goats, and horses that are raised in rural America.
 With all of that livestock to manage, the cowboy way of life is still essential to American society.

 While most of us only see the Hollywood version of cowboys depicted in old western movies, here are 15 regions in the US where cowboy culture is still alive and well.